dhimanroy/dhimanroy.github.io/content/codes/Bash Scripts/For running a python script in each subdirectory/index.md

     weight: 11
 ---
 {{< note title="Bash script for running a phython script in each subdirectory" >}}
-This shell script which is developed to batch process simulation results runs a python script in each subdirectory of a parent folder.
+This shell script which is developed to batch process simulation results, runs a python script in each subdirectory of a parent folder.
 <br/>

 ```bash
 storeDir="processedData"
 pyFile="dataExtract.py"